Impro-Visor/Impro-Visor/README.txt

  be truncated without having the need to provide short versions of the pattern.
  Consequently, fewer chord patterns are needed in general.
 If the old patterns are used, the algorithm may generate too many comping hits.

+ Grammar learning now includes a facility for motifs and their exploitation in improvisation.

+ There is a mode within Active Trading intended to provide practice with learning rhythms.
+A better description of how to use will be forthcoming.

  There is a checkbox to save the roadmap whenever a leadsheet is saved.
 This roadmap is represented in S expression form and is primarily of interest to